omundy/learn-javascript/topics/data-structures/data-structures.md

 ## Objects

-- Objects can store methods
+- In addition to storing virtually any other datatype, custom objects can store methods ("functions") and reference internal data with the `this` keyword.

 ```js
 const ev = {